damianpumar/MyResume/src/content/courses/design-patterns.md

 ---
-title: Design Patterns
+title: Software design
-description: Design patterns are formalized best practices that developers can use to improve the structure, readability, and maintainability of their code.
+description: In this course I have distilled all the knowledge about the software design that I have acquired in the more than 13 years that I have been developing software.
 order: 6
 image: "../../assets/courses/design-pattern.png"
-layout: "../../layouts/Course.astro"
+layout: "../../layouts/Content.astro"
 ---

-# Test-Driven Development
+# Software design

 # 🙌 Proposal

-- ⏰ 2 days of online course, 4 hours per day (morning or afternoon)
+- ⏰ 4 days of online course, 4 hours per day (morning or afternoon)
 - 👨‍💻 Team
   - 6-10 people
   - Mid/senior
 - 💶 Price
   - To define.
-  - Discount by Fundae (only spain) → [https://www.fundae.es/](https://www.fundae.es/)
+  - Discount by Fundae (only Spain) → [https://www.fundae.es/](https://www.fundae.es/)

 > 🤞 Requirements
 >